 Note: Please contact ICCE before proposal submission to ensure that funds can be transferred to the applying program/center, and/or department/college.

 Award Amount: One grant up to $3,000 will be awarded

 - Funds will be transferred to the applying program/center/department/college.

 Grant proposals will be reviewed according to the following criteria:

 - Outline and give examples for how your project/initiative serves to strengthen capacity building, develop civic-minded individuals, and elevate student leadership opportunities.

 - Explain how funds will be used to express thoughtful, or mindful, democratic discourse leading to potential action.

 - Describe how the intended efforts will become sustainable over time and lead to institutionalizing civic engagement into your program/center.

 - Preference will be given to programs that show indication of off-campus, student involvement in community-based efforts/initiatives.

-- Community Needs/Issue: Community engagement projects must have a public purpose or result in a benefit to a specific community.
-Proposals must state how the service component addresses community-identified needs, issues, and/or goals.
+- Community Needs/Issue: Proposed projects must have a public purpose or result in a benefit to a specific community.
+State how the service component addresses community-identified needs, issues, and/or goals.